List of comprehensive Operation Guides and recommendations for improving your performance to beat the most challenging group content in SWTOR.

 Regardless of the fact that SWTOR cannot run smoothly and properly on any PC, you still need at least a 30+ frame rate to be competent to do the hardest content available in the game.

-The game still does not allow add-ons and probably never will. the good news is that it wasn’t ever built to require them.
+The game still does not allow add-ons and probably never will.
+The good news is that it wasn’t ever built to require them.
 Everything is clearly shown on your screen, you just need to learn where, how and what to look for.

 Another factor of very high importance is your Server Latency.
 Some Classes and Disciplines will require you to perform combinations of abilities in a very quick succession – burst healing or burst damage dealing, for example.